The Birdhouse Project

 Justin Tree Services & Lawn Care

-Justin Tree Services & Lawn Care is kindly donating the installation labor involved and will perch the birdhouses at our various host locations.
+Justin Tree Services & Lawn Care has donated the installation labor involved and perched the birdhouses at our various host locations around town.

 The Meeting House

-The Meeting House Restaurant in Princeton, NJ kindly hosted our Birdhouse Project Kickoff Reception in April 2025.
+The Meeting House Restaurant in Princeton, NJ hosted our Birdhouse Project Kickoff Reception in April 2025, inviting location hosts, artists, PCH ambassadors, and sponsors of the project.